-The Certificate in Religion in the Arts and Contemporary Culture of the theological context and religious dimensions of their work.
+The Certificate in Religion in the Arts and Contemporary Culture

+Enabled by a grant from the Henry Luce Foundation, this program seeks to create future leaders for ministry who understand and can advance the creativity of the arts for theological reflection and contemporary worship.
+The program assists practicing artists within the popular culture industry in their exploration of the theological context and religious dimensions of their work.
 The certificate in Religion in the Arts requires 15 credit hours which should be selected with advice and approval of the program director and may comprise electives that can fulfill other degree requirements or electives, as well as a maximum of 3 credit hours for a final project.
 Students may, with permission of the director and the professor in question, count toward the certificate other courses in which they can direct their individual work toward religion and the arts.
 Two courses may be taken in other Vanderbilt departments or schools (e.g., the Department of History of Art).
 Persons pursuing the certificate in Religion in the Arts must: